kubeslice/docs/developer_guide.md

 ## Installation

-### 1. Fork the Repository
+### Fork the Repository

-Fork the project, to try out new ideas.
+Fork the documentation repository to test new ideas.

-To fork the project:
+To fork the repository:

-1. Go to the project (docs) repository on GitHub.
+1. Go to the **kubeslice/docs** repository on GitHub.

-2. click the **Fork** button on the top right side.
+2. Click the **Fork** button on the top right side.

    ![fork](/images/community-dg/fork.png)

-3. Enter the **Repository name** and click the **Create fork** button.
+3. Enter the name of the repo in the **Repository name** text box.

    ![fork](/images/community-dg/fork-2.png)

+4. Click the **Create fork** button.

-### 2. Clone the Project
+### Clone the Project

 Get the HTTPS link of the forked repository to clone the project to your local system.

-To clone the project:
+To clone the repository:

-1. Go to the forked repo (docs).
+1. Go to the forked repository.

 2. Click the **Clone** button on the top right side.

    ![clone](/images/community-dg/clone.png)

-4. Under **Local** >> **HTTPS**, copy the link of the repo.
+4. Under **Local** > **HTTPS** and copy the https link of the repository.

-5. Use the following command to clone the repo:
+5. Use the following command to clone the repository:

    ```
    git clone https://github.com/<github-username>/<forked-repo-name>.git
    ```

-### 3. Create the Working Directory
+### Create the Working Directory

-Use the editor that supports the markdown to edit the doc files.
+You can use any editor that supports the markdown to edit the doc files.

-To create a working directory, navigate to the directory that contains the project from the editor of your choice and update the files.
+To create a working directory, navigate to the directory that contains the repository from the editor of your choice and update the files.

 ```
 cd <forked-repo-name>